 Start Location: Living Juices.
 Living Juices, located next to Banyan Bar and Koh Tao Crossfit, is easily located on various Koh Tao maps around the island.
 It’s the perfect place to grab a pre-hike fueling smoothie bowl or a post-hike refreshing juice!

 Once you’re ready to go, leave Living Juices and turn right, walking uphill away from the direction of Sairee Beach.
 You’ll walk past Island Muay Thai, Koh Tao Gym and Fitness, and eventually Tarna Align Resort — keep Tarna Align on your right to follow the main road.
 Eventually, you’ll crest the hill and find signs for the viewpoint, shown below, on your left.
 This is where you’ll tun off the main road.
+From Tarna Align, it’s about a ten minute slog to the turn.

-Soon after, you’ll reach a fork in the road — and another place where you can grab a cold drink or a hot snack.
+Minutes after, you’ll reach a fork in the road — and another place where you can grab a cold drink or a hot snack.
 This is also where you’ll need to make a decision.
 To the right, the path leads down towards Mango Bay.
 I have yet to try this route, as it is a much longer time commitment.
 To the left, the path leads to two options for enjoying Mango Viewpoint.

-A few moments later, you’ll reach a second fork.
+Less than ten minutes later, you’ll reach a second fork.
 I’ve taken both paths, each of which leads to similar viewing platforms and bars owned by separate families.
 Both charge an entry fee, both sell refreshments, and both have bathroom facilities.
 The difference?
 In my opinion, the view to the left is better as it is less obstructed, while the atmosphere and bar staff to the right are much nicer and chiller.

 So, want to get the perfect photo?
 Go to the left.
 Want to hang out, have a fresh coconut and chat with some locals?
 Go to the right.